Career Bridge Program

 - $3,000 ($1,500 each semester) in RamBucks, which can be used to pay for textbooks, supplies, printing, food, health care, and more at various locations on and off campus

-In addition, funding is available to support you working an on-campus job during your first year and an internship during the summer after your first year!
+In addition, funding is available to support you working an on-campus job during your first year and an internship after your first year!

 Only 25 students will be selected to participate in the Career Bridge Program, though all Pell Grant-eligible first-year students are encouraged to apply.
 Applications will be reviewed based on eligibility, interest, and availability.
 Selected students will be notified after the application deadline.